Octopussy

-In Octopussy, Bond is assigned the task of following a megalomaniacal Soviet general (Steven Berkoff) who is stealing jewellery and art objects from the Kremlin art repository.
-This leads Bond to a wealthy exiled Afghan prince, Kamal Khan (Louis Jourdan), and his associate, Octopussy (Maud Adams), and the discovery of a plot to force disarmament in Western Europe with the use of a nuclear weapon.
+In Octopussy, Bond is assigned the task of hunting a megalomaniacal Soviet general (Steven Berkoff) who is stealing jewellery and art objects from the Kremlin art repository.
+This leads Bond to the exiled Afghan prince Kamal Khan (Louis Jourdan), and his associate Octopussy (Maud Adams), and the discovery of a plot to force disarmament in Western Europe with the use of a nuclear weapon.

-Octopussy was produced by Albert R. Broccoli and Michael G. Wilson; it was released four months before the non-Eon Bond film Never Say Never Again.
+Octopussy was produced by Albert R. Broccoli and executive produced by Michael G. Wilson; it was released four months before the non-Eon Bond film Never Say Never Again.
 The film earned $187.5 million against its $27.5 million budget and received mixed reviews.
-Praise was directed towards the action sequences and locations, with the plot and humour being targeted for criticism; Maud Adams's portrayal of the title character also drew polarised responses.
+Praise was directed towards the action sequences and locations, with the plot and humour being targeted for criticism; Adams's portrayal of the titular character also drew polarised responses.

+Octopussy was followed by A View to a Kill in 1985.

 Plot

-After fleeing knife-throwing twin assassins Mischka and Grishka in East Berlin, mortally wounded British agent 009, dressed as a circus clown and carrying a counterfeit Fabergé egg, crashes into the British ambassador's residence and dies.
-MI6 immediately suspects Soviet involvement and, after the genuine Fabergé egg is to be auctioned in London, sends James Bond to identify the seller.
+After an encounter with knife-throwing twin assassins Mischka and Grishka in East Berlin, mortally wounded British agent 009, dressed as a circus clown and carrying a fake Fabergé egg, crashes into the British ambassador's residence and dies.
+MI6 suspects Soviet involvement and, after the real Fabergé egg is to be auctioned in London, sends James Bond to identify the seller.

-At the auction, Bond swaps the fake egg for the real one and subsequently engages in a bidding war with an exiled Afghan prince named Kamal Khan, forcing Khan to pay £500,000 for the counterfeit.
+At the auction, Bond switches the fake egg for the real one and engages in a bidding war with exiled Afghan prince Kamal Khan, forcing Khan to pay £500,000 for the fake egg.
 Bond follows Khan to his palace in India.
 Bond defeats Khan in a game of backgammon using Khan's loaded dice.
-Bond and his MI6 contact, Vijay, escape Khan's bodyguard Gobinda.
+Bond and his MI6 contact, Vijay, escape Khan's bodyguard Gobinda in a taxi chase through a marketplace.
 Later, Khan's associate Magda seduces Bond.
-Bond permits Magda to steal the real Fabergé egg, which is fitted with Q's listening and tracking device.
+Bond allows Magda to steal the real Fabergé egg, which is fitted with Q's listening and tracking device.
 Gobinda knocks Bond unconscious and takes him to Khan's palace.
-After Bond escapes, he listens in on the bug and discovers that Khan works with Orlov, a Soviet general seeking to expand Soviet domination to Western Europe.
+After Bond escapes, he listens in on the bug and discovers that Khan works with Orlov, a corrupt Soviet general seeking to defy his superiors and expand Soviet domination to Western Europe.
+Orlov has been supplying Khan with priceless Soviet treasures stolen from the Kremlin, replacing them with fakes while Khan has been smuggling the real objects into the West using Octopussy's circus.

-Bond infiltrates a floating palace in Udaipur and meets its owner, Octopussy, a wealthy businesswoman, smuggler and Khan's associate.
-She also leads the Octopus cult, of which Magda is a member.
-Octopussy has a personal connection with Bond: her father is the late Major Dexter-Smythe, whom Bond arrested for treason.
+Bond infiltrates a floating palace in Udaipur and meets Octopussy, a businesswoman, smuggler and Khan's associate.
+She also leads the Octopus cult, which Magda is a member of.
+Octopussy has a personal connection with Bond: her father was the late Major Dexter-Smythe, who Bond arrested for treason.
 Octopussy thanks Bond for allowing the Major to commit suicide rather than face trial, and invites Bond to be her guest.
+Khan's assassins break into the palace to kill Bond, but Bond and Octopussy defeat them.
+Bond learns from Q that the assassins have killed Vijay.